Collection & Operational Development

 Advanced support for established collections

-Collection development is designed to support archives, museums, and cultural organizations in their efforts to grow and refine an existing collection program.
-We ensure continuity between your collection and organizational mission and across policies and procedures.
-Collection development can also function as an audit of company practices and institutional biases when the end goal is to establish a more inclusive program.
-Our service is geared toward leaders who are motivated to reconsider existing frameworks, modernize their approach, and evolve their strategies.
+Collection and operational development is designed to support archives, museums, and cultural organizations in their efforts to grow and refine an existing collection program.
+We ensure continuity between your collection, organizational mission, and policies and procedures.
+Collection and operational development can also function as an audit of past practices, current community relationships, and future goals—paired with a plan for how to get there.
+Our service is geared toward leaders who are motivated to reconsider existing operational frameworks, modernize their collecting approach, and evolve their stewardship strategies.

 Whether you’re looking to better engage your audience, expand your community impact, or recalibrate your collection to serve your mission, our team will ensure your program aligns with your vision.